 Fjörukráin at the Viking Village

 Fjörukráin restaurant at the Viking Village is located in the second oldest house (1841) in Hafnarfjörður town, also referred to as the Viking Town and the Town of the Elves.

 You can ask your guide to take you on a tour of the premises and check out the upper floors; the whole restaurant is very ornate and there is a lot to see and photograph.

 The staff is dressed up as Vikings and often there is live music when troubadours walk from table to table and sing the most beautiful Icelandic songs.
 I love that part of the evening at the Viking Village :)

-A fantastic 12-hour tour was drawing to an end and after dinner, our driver/guide drove us back to the hotel.
+A fantastic 12-hour tour was drawing to an end and after dinner, our driver/guide drove back to the hotel and returned me to my home.
 I was very happy with this tour and can highly recommend it :)